-N/A dual reporting not required in complex product inventories.
+N/A dual reporting not required for complex product certifications.

 APPENDIX C: INSIDE EMISSIONS BOUNDARY

 Non-quantified emission sources

 The following emissions sources have been assessed as attributable, are captured within the emissions boundary, but are not measured (quantified) in the carbon inventory.
 These emissions are accounted for through an uplift factor.
 They have been non-quantified due to one of the following reasons: